TrademarkTrademark

 "Give me a status overview of all workspaces in my Scalr account.
 Group by environment, include current run status and Terraform version, and flag anything that's failed or hasn't had a successful run in the last 14 days."

-The 14-day staleness flag surfaces workspaces that quietly stop working without announcement.
-Save this as a standing instruction for automatic application each time you request an overview.
+The 14-day staleness flag catches workspaces that stop working without anyone noticing.
+Save it as a standing instruction so it runs every time you ask for an overview.

 2. Incident Triage